-I first learned about the Singularity concept in 2000 while on the road self-distributing my last documentary BUTTERFLY (about the young woman who sat in an ancient redwood tree preventing it from being cut down).
-The idea that the rate of technology advances exponentially sounded reasonable.
-I read more about the science involved I was pretty impressed with the arguments, especially growing up in an age when we were taught that science can solve all problems.
+I first learned about the Singularity concept in 2000 while on the road self-distributing my last documentary BUTTERFLY (about the young woman who sat in an ancient redwood tree for two years preventing it from being cut down).
+Kurzweil’s argument that the rate of technology advances exponentially sounded reasonable.
+As I read more about the science involved I was pretty impressed with the arguments, especially having grown up in an age when we were taught that science could solve all problems.
 I drank the Kool-Aid and thought that the singularity would make an interesting documentary.
 But when I discussed this idea with my colleagues and many people in the film community, pretty much across the board everyone laughed saying this was sci-fi, not a subject for a serious doc.
 In 2000 no one I spoke with had even heard of nanotechnology.

 I ate it up and talked with anyone who would sit down with me.
 I supported the handful of future science organizations and attended singularity conferences.
 I was in awe of the promise that science could really solve humanity’s shortfalls; who wouldn’t want a better life for the future?

 As I dove deeper into the science involved with creating greater-than-human intelligence and augmenting our own intelligence, I wasn’t clear how the leap would be made to go from intelligent machines to conscious machines, and so I decided to talk with some experts in the science of the brain and consciousness.
 But my inquiry into the science of consciousness raised more questions than the answers I had original sought.
 And while great strides have been made in the study of consciousness, there is in fact very little known as to what consciousness is and how it works.
 And what are we as humans if not conscious?
 Perhaps that’s one of the most important aspects of being human: Our ability to be present and experience.